jordan4ibanez/blockmodel/README.md

 8. ONLY one bone can affect a cuboid.
 9. ALL bones are relative to position (0,0,0) of the model.
 10. ALL cuboids are to be 0 counted.
 Index gaps are NOT allowed.
+11. ALL bones are REQUIRED to apply 1.0 weight to indices.

 ## Animation